wolfclostermann/advent-of-code/2025/aoc-2025-1/README.md

 [Link to the puzzle for Day 1](https://adventofcode.com/2025/day/1)

+Summary of the puzzle:

+> ### Part 1:
+> You, an Elf, are presented with a safe that has a combination lock.
+You are given a list of moves (L17, R27 etc).
+>
+> These moves don't directly open the safe.
+The actual combination of the safe is the number of times you land on 0 after performing a move.
+>
+> The lock starts at position 50.
+>
+> ### Part 2:
+> The combination also includes the number of times you *pass through* zero

 I am currently learning Rust.
 I haven't programmed anything for about a decade, unless you count bash which I don't.

 I feel like I dramatically overcomplicated this!